-Jin Jun Mei is a still relatively young black tea just like Lapsang Souchong coming from Wuyishan, a mountain range located in the north of the Chinese province of Fujian.
-‘Zheng Shan’ means ‘Original Mountain’, and only tea coming from a defined area within Wuyishan may rightfully be refered to as ‚Zhengshan‘ tea.
-For detailed information about Wuyishan, the teas coming from there, and the individual cultivation zones within Wuyishan, please visit our dedicated Siam Tea Blog article,
+Jin Jun Mei (=”Golden Eyebrows”) is Chinese black tea of relatively recent invention.
+Just like Lapsang Souchong, it comes from Wuyishan, a mountain range in the north of the Chinese province of Fujian.
+‘Zhengshan’ means ‘Original Mountain’, referring to a specific area in the Lapsang region of Wuyishan.
+Accordingly, only tea coming from this area may rightfully go as “Zhengshan” tea.
+For detailed information about Wuyishan, its teas and individual cultivation zones, please read my dedicated article in Siam Tea Blog:

 Wuyishan – a special ‘terroir’ for tea

 The unsually high mineral content of the volcanic soil has earned Wuyi’s Oolong teas the designation as ‘rock teas’.
 However, the same rocky soils are also coining for the taste of Lapsang black teas.
 Starting from the time of the Tang dynasty, tea from Wuyishan enjoyed great appreciation as an imperial ‘tribute tea’.
 The nutrient-rich Wuyi soils are responsible for a particularly high content of vitamins and minerals.
 Today, the special terroir is under the protection of ‘UNESCO World Heritage’ status.
 The protection relates to the fields nature, landscape and culture.
 In this respect, UNESCO has defined several zones with different levels of protection and weighting of the above-mentioned fields.